Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 ### Samples

-The following samples demonstrate additional capabilities of the Speech SDK, such additional modes of speech recognition as well as intent recognition and translation:
+The following samples demonstrate additional capabilities of the Speech SDK, such as additional modes of speech recognition as well as intent recognition and translation.
+Voice Assistant samples can be found in a [separate GitHub repo](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant).

 | Sample                                                                                                      | Platform | Description                                                          |
 | ---                                                                                                         | ---      | ---                                                                  |